 For new construction projects, studios and one-bedroom units cannot exceed 650 square feet and 2-bedroom units, cannot exceed 850 square feet.
 Additionally, the number of 2-bedroom units cannot exceed 20% of the total number of units in the project.
 A waiver may be granted to projects that can demonstrate significant pre-development investment prior to the release of the Adopted 2025 QAP.

-Preference points will be awarded to projects limiting their units to no lower than 550 sq. ft. for a 1-bedroom. unit and 750 sq. ft. for a 2-bedroom unit (average unit size no less than 590 sq. ft.).
-Projects with an average unit size at or closest to 590 sq. ft/unit will receive 10 points, the project with the next lowest average unit size will receive 5 points.
+Preference points will be awarded to projects limiting their units to no lower than 550 sq. ft. for a 1-bedroom. unit and 750 sq. ft. for a 2-bedroom unit .
+Projects with an average unit size of no less than 550 sq. feet will receive 10 points, the project with the next lowest average unit size will receive 5 points.

 Acquisition and rehabilitation projects are not subject to the unit mix and unit square footage limits but are subject to same scoring criteria.